sdellis/intro-to-iiif/README.md

 # Create a IIIF Manifest
 Instructions go here.

-# Instructions for IIIF Vue App
+# Create a IIIF Vue App

 ## Install vue-cli and create a project
 ```